sudomanual/ic-code-testing-app/README.md

 react-native run-ios
 ```

-Once you are in the iphone emulator go to: `Setting > Developer` and at the very bottom toggle `Allow Http Services` to be on.
+Once you are in the iphone emulator go to: `Settings > Developer` and at the very bottom toggle `Allow Http Services` to be on.